nornagon/cdda-guide/README.md

 ## Acknowledgements

-The Hitchhiker's Guide to the Cataclysm is maintained by @nornagon, with generous contributions from the following folks:
+The Hitchhiker's Guide to the Cataclysm is maintained by [**@nornagon**](https://github.com/nornagon), with generous contributions from the following folks:

 - [**@hexagonrecursion**](https://github.com/hexagonrecursion)